Cannabis root stalks black symptom in young seedlings under artificial lights, early discoloration visible.

 Environmental Factors Affecting Root Color

 Soil conditions also affect root coloration.
-Rich, well-aerated soil promotes healthy root development, which might include darker hues in some strains.
-Ensuring your soil mix meets the nutritional needs of your plants is crucial for vibrant growth.
+Rich, well-aerated soil promotes healthy root development, which might include darker hues.
+Environmental stressors such as drought or nutrient deficiencies can also contribute to discoloration.

 Cannabis Root Stalks Black: Benefits and Uses